kaihuchen/AutonomousBackseatDriver/README.md

 ### Example: standing water or sink hole?
 ![standing water](images/oil_slick.jpeg)
-- Notes: somehow GPT-4 sees the hazard as a sinkhole, instead of either standing water or oil slick.
-When asked to list all possible explanations, then standing water is listed as one possibility.
-This is a case that warrant further study.
+- Notes: somehow GPT-4 sees the hazard as a sinkhole.
+I initially thought that it is a puddle of water, and only after very careful examination that I had to agree that GPT-4 was right after all.
 - Response from OpenAI GPT-4: In this image, we see a road that has been severely compromised by a sinkhole, which is a significant road hazard.
 Here's how to address this situation:

     - Stop the Vehicle: Immediately reduce your speed and come to a stop at a safe distance from the sinkhole.